tool-maker/forceIP/README.md

-This is an LD_PRELOAD shim for Linux to intercept networking API calls and bind sockets to specified source a address.
+This file ``forceIP.c`` is for an LD_PRELOAD shim for Linux to intercept networking API calls and bind sockets to a specified source address.

 It is meant to be used when a VPN is operating but is not the defaut gateway.
 A scheme for this is described on the wiki page "[Running OpenVPN on Linux without VPN as Default Gateway](https://github.com/tool-maker/VPN_just_for_torrents/wiki/Running-OpenVPN-on-Linux-without-VPN-as-Default-Gateway)" found here: